BigCommerce vs Shopify

 Both of these platforms provide almost every set of features you can expect from an eCommerce store.
 Each one provides you with a specific set of features that add significant value to your store.

-Upon comparison, we found that both the platforms offer the following functionalities:
+Whatever platform, whether Shopify or BigCommerce, you choose, we found that both the platforms offer the following functionalities:

 - Unlimited Store Products